Share

 Science, research and innovation are critical to underpinning and evolving our health and care system.
 However, there are substantial headwinds that need to be overcome – including changing demographics, pressures on service delivery and the work force, systemic inequalities, and ingrained ways of working.

-Lucy’s lecture will consider how we might drive this forward – drawing on examples from the covid pandemic, development of diagnostic tests, and innovative cancer treatments – from bench to bedside and into global health.
+Lucy’s lecture will consider how we might drive this agenda forward – drawing on examples from the covid pandemic, development of diagnostic tests, and innovative cancer treatments – from bench to bedside and into global health.

 Professor Lucy Chappell